Kailash Manasarovar (Lhasa in – Kerung out)

 At Zutulphuk Gompa (4790m/15,716 ft.) there is a cave in which the saint Milarepa is said to have meditated.
 It is said that he adjusted the height of this cave with his foot to make it more comfortable.
 His footprint still remains on the roof.
 Trek along the Jhong Chu (River) to a bridge, cross it before descending to 4610m, the last prostration point (Chaksal Gang) from where we get good views of Manasarovar lake but no views of Mt.
 Kailash.
 Our vehicles can come up to this point but if one does want to complete the full circle, a further trek for about one hour through Mani walls and carved yak skulls will lead you back to Darchen – origin of the trek thus completing the circumambulation or Parikrama.
 Upon arrival at Darchen, we get into the waiting vehicles and drive to Lake Manasarovar for lunch.
 Another 4-5 hrs drive to Zongba and a further 4 hrs to Saga.
 Dinner and overnight stay at a hotel in Saga.

-This is a long day.
-We depart early in the morning from Saga after breakfast at around 0600 hrs and we drive to Shigatse.
-Dinner and overnight stay at hotel in Shigatse.
+This too is a long day.
+We depart early in the morning from Saga after breakfast and we drive to Kerung.
+Dinner and overnight stay at a Hotel in Kerung.

 Final Departure from Kathmandu